Ph.D. Biology, University of Virginia

 B.S.
 Biology, Wake Forest University

-Dr. Sechrest is leading Re:wild’s work to explore, research and protect the most biologically important areas on the planet.
-As Re:wild’s Chief Scientist and CEO, he is overseeing the implementation of field projects across the planet along with a team of renowned conservation biologists.
-Additionally, he is leading Re:wild’s efforts to secure long-term preservation of areas of global biodiversity importance.
-He leads Re:wild’s collaborative efforts to best conserve the world’s threatened wildlife in partnership with communities and local, national, and international non-governmental and governmental organizations, both in the United States and abroad.
+Dr. Sechrest leads Re:wild’s collaborative efforts to conserve the world’s threatened wildlife and ecosystems in partnership with Indigenous and local communities, national and international non-governmental organizations, and governmental organizations.
 Dr. Sechrest also serves on the Global Council of the Amphibian Survival Alliance and on the Board of Trustees of the Haiti National Trust and is a Zoological Society of London Honorary Conservation Fellow.
 He is Adjunct Faculty in the Department of Wildlife and Fisheries Sciences at Texas A&M University.
+He received his B.S. in Biology from Wake Forest University and his Ph.D. in Biology from the University of Virginia.

 Stuart, S. N., T. M. Brooks, S. H. M. Butchart, W. Elliot, M. Heath, D. Hoffmann, L. Honey, I. Kostadinova, P. Langhammer, O. Langrand, S. Leiberman, D. Marnewick, D. Raik, J. P. Rodríguez, W. Sechrest, J. Smart, S. Vergara, S. Woodley, A. Yanosky, and M. Zimsky.
 2018.
 Clarifying the key biodiversity areas partnership and programme.
 Biodiversity and Conservation 27:791-793.